The Drive towards Digital Transformation in AMP7

 Layer 5 – analytics

-The model itself is a technological based model which is layered and there is an argument that it should by pyramidical reflecting the fact that the layer above cannot work without the layer below reflecting the fact that there is no point monitoring a pipe with instruments if the pipe isn’t there.
+The model itself is a technologically-based model which is layered and there is an argument that it should be a pyramid reflecting the fact that the layer above cannot work without the layer below, i.e. there is no point monitoring a pipe with instruments if the pipe isn’t there.

 From this we can derive the first step that any company, especially the water companies, should take in order to Digitally Transform.
-This first step is not technologically based but is in fact people-based insofar as it has it roots in stakeholder engagement as it is to identify the informational needs of the organisation based upon the various business processes in terms of regulatory and financial drivers including such as aspects as compliance, operational efficiency and customer service just to name three of the most important aspects.
+This first step is not technologically based but is in fact people-based since it is rooted in stakeholder engagement.
+It is the identification of informational needs of organisations based upon various business processes in terms of regulatory and financial drivers.
+These include, most importantly, aspects of compliance, operational efficiency and customer service.

-Note so far, the concepts of Big Data, Internet of Things or even Digital Twins have not been mentioned.
-They have their application and in fact NB-IoT (Narrow Band Internet of Things) is likely to become part of the industry in its niche in the future as are communications technologies such as 5G, Radio and Satellite but in reality they are part of Level 3 which facilitates the concept as a whole.
-They are vital pieces of the puzzle but they are just one piece of a much wider picture.
+It is important to note that the concepts of Big Data, Internet of Things or even Digital Twins have not been mentioned.
+They have their application and in fact Narrow Band Internet of Things (NB-IoT) is likely to become a part of the industry in its niche in the future as are communications technologies like 5G, Radio and Satellite.
+However, they are part of Layer 3 which facilitates the concept as a whole.
+They are vital pieces of the puzzle but they are just one part of a much wider picture.

 The barriers to the adoption of Digital Transformation

-The first barrier is the barrier to understanding the application of Digital Transformation.
+The first barrier is understanding the application of Digital Transformation.
 The application has been understood for non-revenue water and potable water distribution systems and the technology is well matured with the value case well understood.
-Regulatory drivers within the UK are pushing the water companies passed the previous concepts of the Economic Level of Leakage and are in fact driving the industry towards lower and lower levels of leakage.
-Its an intelligent step forward as arguably, due to the water resource challenges within the industry, a megalitre of water saved is more valuable than a megalitre of water supplied as it delays the investment in critical infrastructure such as reservoirs that will eventually be needed.
-Where next?
+Regulatory drivers within the UK are pushing the water companies past the previous concepts of the Economic Level of Leakage and driving the industry towards considerably lower levels of leakage.
+It’s an intelligent step forward, due to the water resource challenges within the industry; a megaliter of water saved is more valuable than a megaliter of water supplied.
+It causes delays in the investment in critical infrastructure such as reservoirs that will eventually be needed.
+Where to next?
 Where can we apply the technological solutions to address the challenging applications that the industry has?
-It is a big question that the industry will have to work together in collaboration in order to identify the applications and advances that are needed in terms of the technology, people and processes.
+It is a big question that the industry will have to work together in order to identify the applications and advances that are needed in terms of the technology, people and processes.